-In certain cases, for instance in engneering applications, it may be convenient to separate the influence of an external electric field on free charges and on neutral matter in bulk.
-This view, which, as we shall see, has certain limitations, leads to the introduction of (di)electric polarisation and (di)electric displacement.
+In certain cases, for instance in engneering applications, it may be convenient to separate the influence of an external electric field on free charges ont the one hand and on neutral matter in bulk on the other.
+This view, which, as we shall see, has certain limitations, leads to the introduction of (di)electric polarisation and magnetisation which, in turn, justifies the introduction of two help quantities, the electric displacement vector D and the magnetising field H.